Western Sugar Cooperative: Great Western Sugar Company History

 In 1965, William M. White Jr., at age 25, was a vice president at Allen & Company.
 Invited back to Colorado from New York by James A. Krentler, the two acquired Denver's Colorado Milling and Elevator Company (established 1885) in that year, then used that to take over Great Western in 1968.
 Great Western merged with Colorado Milling and became Great Western United Corporation with White as the president.
 Colorado Milling and Elevator was sold in 1967 or 1969 to Peavey Flour Co.
 White Jr. was the fourth generation of his family to be involved with Great Western, and his father was a director at the time of the takeover.
 White Jr. described the merged company as "big enough to do anything we want".
 Robert R. Owen joined that year as the Great Western Sugar president, coming from Ford Motors.
 He remained president until 1971.
 The Colorado City, Colorado and California City, California land developments, both part of Nathan "Nat" K. Mendelsohn's California City Development Company, were added in 1968, becoming Great Western Cities, with Mendelsohn joining Great Western.
 For various reasons, all of these companies struggled in 1969-1970.

 White acquired the Emerald Christmas Tree Company, which grew Christmas trees and distributed and sold them, prepackaged, to retailers.
 It was acquired in 1968 for $1.5 million.
 It then lost $1 million in its first year and was sold for a loss in 1970.
 Colorado Milling was also sold in 1970 for $10 million, also at a loss.

 Timothy Wirth, a vice president of Great Western Cities, described White reading Future Shock in 1970 and then sending copies to company directors to bridge the gap between the "very young management" and the older management.

-By the 1970s, the New York Times described Great Western as a "house of cards".
-In 1971 White had cancelled cash dividends a month after promising at the annual meeting to not do so.
+By the 1970s, The New York Times described Great Western as a "house of cards".
+In 1971 White had canceled cash dividends a month after promising at the annual meeting to not do so.
 This broke a nearly 40-year streak of dividends being paid at the company.
 White was willing to sell Colorado Milling and Great Western Sugar, but was dismissed as CEO in 1971, much of it through Mendelsohn's efforts.
 As the largest preferred shareholder, Mendelsohn launched a proxy fight for the company in 1972 to replace the directors and prevent the company from being split up.

 GWU's stock price dropped by more than a factor of 10 between late 1971 and mid-1973.
 Investigations of price fixing by six sugar producers including Great Western closed in 1974 with criminal indictments; the Justice Department and Council on Wage and Price Stability also investigated why prices had spiked 300-400% in 1974.